jevazquezb/Math_magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians: setup
+# Math magicians: components

-> In this part of the project, we set up the environment and tools needed to develop a React application.
-In the following projects, we will develop the actual application.
+> In this part of the project, we developed a React component that holds the UI of the calculator.

 ## Built With